JCSDA/spack-stack/configs/containers/README.md

     # py-mysql-connector-python@8.0.32
 ```

-### spack-stack-1.4.1 / ufs-weather-model-x.y.z containers for ufs-weather-model as of May 18, 2023
+### spack-stack-1.4.1 / ufs-weather-model-x.y.z containers for ufs-weather-model as of July 5, 2023

 **Note.
 This is not yet working correctly, some libraries are missing.
 Please do not use yet!
 Also, if using the clang-mpich container, need to disable openmp for fms, not clear how to do this cleanly.**